nrwl/nx/docs/shared/tutorials/react-standalone.md

 Note, this tutorial sets up a repo with a single application at the root level that breaks out its code into libraries to add structure.
 If you are looking for a React monorepo setup then check out our [React monorepo tutorial](/getting-started/tutorials/react-monorepo-tutorial).
 {% /callout %}

-Note, while you could easily use Nx together with your manually set up React application, we're going to use the `@nx/react` plugin for this tutorial which provides some nice enhancements when working with React.
+We're going to start with a default React application and progressively add the core of Nx, then use the `@nx/react` plugin.
 [Visit our "Why Nx" page](/getting-started/why-nx) to learn more about plugins and what role they play in the Nx architecture.

 ## Final Code